wp-plugins/lightbox-plus/readme.txt

 == Road Map ==

+1. Get Lightbox Plus working automatically with WordPress Mu - planned for version 1.6.9 or earlier.
-1. Add languages for which I have completed translations - planned for verison 1.7
+2. Add languages for which I have completed translations - planned for verison 1.7
-2. Solicit and implement additional language translations - planned for verison 1.7
+3. Solicit and implement additional language translations - planned for verison 1.7
-3. Add ability to place iframed content (flash video, html pages, inline content) on a per item basis - planned for version 1.8
+4. Add ability to place iframed content (flash video, html pages, inline content) on a per item basis - planned for version 1.8

 == Special Thanks ==